Want to know why there is so much confusion surrounding thyroid medication and treatment?

 My own personal beliefs and experience actually tend to align with this statement.

-I believe that, whenever we replace hormone deficiencies in the body, we should attempt to replace them in such a way which matches the normal production amount and cycles that the body produces in a healthy state.
+I believe that, whenever we replace hormone deficiencies in the body, we should attempt to replace them in such a way that matches the normal production amount and cycles that the body produces in a healthy state.

 And, it turns out that we have this data for our thyroid.